A Non-stiff Summation-By-Parts Finite Difference Method for the Scalar Wave Equation in Second Order Form: Characteristic Boundary Conditions and Nonlinear Interfaces: Summation-By-Parts Operators

 \subsection{Multidimensional SBP operators}

 Multiple dimensional SBP operators can be constructed via tensor products.
 In particular the one-dimensional operators are applied along the grid lines.
-To approximate governing equations \eqref{eqn:wave:transformed} derivative approximations are needed of the form:
+Derivative approximations are taken to be of the form

 The variable coefficients $C$ present in the approximation make it cumbersome to define the form of $\MM{D}_{ij}^{(C)} \VV{u}$, so here we outline some of the important discrete properties of the operator; \aref{app:2D:sbp} presents the tensor product construction of the operators in two spatial dimensions from which the higher dimensional extensions can be generalized.